ilyanishahnaz/Paddy_Weed_Classification/Semantic Segmentation/README.md

 # Weed & Paddy Classification Multiclass Semantic Segmentation Model

 ## Overview
 This repository contains the code and resources for a semantic segmentation model focused on multiclass classification of weeds and paddy.
 The main objective is to classify and segment different classes within RGB images, specifically distinguishing between three different types of weed (broadleaved, grass and sedges) and paddy.
 The repository includes preprocessing scripts, data augmentation techniques, and model evaluation methods.
+Three models are compared, UNet + Resnet50 encoder, PSPNet + Resnet50 encoder & SegNet

 ## Directory Contents
 1. **FYP_Preprocess_Eval.ipynb**: Jupyter notebook demonstrating various preprocessing methods, data augmentation, training, and evaluation.